JWelch775/employee-tracker/README.md

 ## Description
 * With this app an employer will be able to view, add, and delete employees.
 This includes their managers the department they work for and their current role.
 ## Installation
-* In order to use this application you will need to clone this repository and use node to install inquirer, mysql2, and console.table.
-You will also need MySQL workbench to get the database up and running.
+* In order to use this application you will need to clone this repository.
+Then in the root directory of the project use the command 'npm i' to install the required dependencies.
+You will also need MySQL workbench to get the database up and running and to seed the database.
 ## Usage
 * This app can be used for easily organizing your employee base and streamlining your accountability protocalls
 ## Credits